codemicro/spacetraders/.github/README.md

 * Take out loan (not yet automated)
 * Purchase two ships (not yet automated)
-* Pick the faster of the two ships, visit everything that has a marketplace with no cargo
+* Pick the faster of the two ships (this bit not automated), visit everything that has a marketplace with no cargo
   * This is the scout ship
   * The scout ship makes a note of the marketplace on each planet visit
 * Wait until the first ship has reached a second planet